 So how do we fix it?

 Well, you can’t.
 Once the damage is done, the damage is done.
 BER is quite complex and not entirely understood.
-And although the condition is associated with a calcium problem, adding things that contain calcium is not a solution.
+And although the condition is associated with a calcium problem, adding things that contain calcium to the soil is not a solution.
 The issue is that the plant may not be able to take up available calcium or distribute it where it’s needed, not that calcium isn’t available in the soil.

 So hold the Tums and eggshells.
 And better luck next time.